julian-klode/lingolang/docs/permissions.md

 An interesting property of $merge_\mu$ is that it is commutative if $\mu$ is commutative, that is for the intersection $\cap$ and the union $\cup$.

-This follows directly from the structural definitions given above - they just recursively call $\merge_\mu$ until they reach a base case for which $\mu$ can be called.
+This follows directly from the structural definitions given above - they just recursively call $merge_\mu$ until they reach a base case for which $\mu$ can be called.
 For example, for channels:
 \begin{align*}
     merge_\mu(a \textbf{ chan } A, b \textbf{ chan } B)  &=  merge_\mu(a, b) \textbf{ chan } merge_\mu(A, B)  \\
                                                          &= merge_\mu(b, a) \textbf{ chan } merge_\mu(B, A) \\
                                                          &= merge_\mu(b \textbf{ chan } B, a \textbf{ chan } A)
 \end{align*}

-The other cases are trivial as well, and therefor no complete proof will be shown.\qed
+The other cases are trivial as well, and therefore no complete proof will be shown.\qed

 ## Creating a new permission from a type
 \label{sec:new-from-type}
-Since permissions have a similar shape as types and Go provides a well-designed types package, we can easily navigate type structures and create structured permissions for them with some defaults.
+Since permissions have a shape similar to types and Go provides a well-designed types package, we can easily navigate type structures and create structured permissions for them with some defaults.
 Currently, it just places maximum `m` permissions in all base permission fields.
 And the interpreter, discussed in the next section, converts to owned as needed, using $ctb()$.

 One special case exists: If a type is not understood, we try to create the permission from it is _underlying type_.
 For example, `type Foo int` is a named type, but we don't support named types, so we use the underlying type, `int`, for creating the permission.